pandora2000/xass/README.md

 }
 ```

-In view, use helpers and `ns' prefixed class names to apply the style.
+In view, use helpers and `ns` prefixed class names to apply the style.

 ```haml
 -# /app/views/someview.html.haml